saya6k/home-assistant-config/docs/hardware.md

 ## 🪟 Windows/Curtains

-I have transitioned from blinds to curtains but have not yet purchased a curtain motor.

 |                                        Device                                         | Quantity | Connection |                        Home Assistant                        |                     Notes                      |
 | :-----------------------------------------------------------------------------------: | :------: | :--------: | :----------------------------------------------------------: | :--------------------------------------------: |
 | [Zemismart Matter over Thread Curtain Motor](https://www.zemismart.com/products/mt82) |    2     |   Thread   | [Matter](https://www.home-assistant.io/integrations/matter/) | Using this for Main curtain and sheer curtain. |